Preston & Steve: History

 Preston Elliot, Steve Morrison, and Marilyn Russell were among a group of radio personalities introduced to the Philadelphia market through the now defunct radio station WDRE.
 With several of their WDRE co-workers, they departed the station for Y100 in 1997 when WDRE changed format.
 After four years of The Y100 Morning Show with Preston, Marilyn, and Steve, Marilyn Russell left the morning show on March 1, 2002, citing family reasons.
 She has worked part-time on other stations in the Philadelphia area since then, including WMGK, SoJo 104.9, WYSP, and joined morning personality Dave Cruise as co-host on "The BENFM Morning Show on 95.7 in 2007.

 In 2001, WPLY's owner, Dan Lerner, one of the last independent owners in the Philadelphia market, sold the station to Radio One, a national broadcasting corporation that acquired Preston, Marilyn & Steve's previous radio station 103.9 WDRE.
 Radio One and hosts Elliot and Morrison did not successfully negotiate a new contract, and the personalities agreed to a deal with local broadcasting group Greater Media.
 The hosts' contract with Radio One expired on February 24, 2005, and Y100 changed format and became WPHI "The Beat" the same day.

 A legal battle between Radio One and the Elliot and Morrison team over the hosts' non-compete clause was resolved by a ruling that they were no longer in competition with WPLY.
 On May 23, 2005, their new show debuted on WMMR.

 In 2006, Elliot and Morrison received a long-term contract extension and in 2008, the station gave them a new 1800 sqft studio with their own production equipment.

 They signed multi-year extensions in 2011 and in 2019.
 In May 2022, their contract with WMMR was extended to 2030.

 On May 8, 2025, an on-air show announcement revealed that Kathy Romano would no longer be a part of the show or an employee of WMMR due to cuts by parent company Beasley Media Group.

+On November 26, 2025, 21-year member of the show Nick Mcilwain announced he would be leaving the show and WMMR for personal reasons.
+That day’s broadcast was his final appearance on the show as a member.
+A subsequent shuffling of personnel resulted in Marisa Magnatta moving from a more production-centric role in the control room into a more prominent role among the core on-air personalities in-studio, with her spot in the control room being taken by newly-added producer Ryan Shuttleworth.